STAT540-UBC/seminar-08/sm7_gsa_network.md

 constituent of multiple gene duplicates relating to the brain or mammalian-specific functions, such as neurons and energy consumption.

-[Gene Size Matters: An Analysis of Gene Length in the Human Genome](https://www.frontiersin.org/articles/10.3389/fgene.2021.559998/full)
+You might want to read this paper: [Gene Size Matters: An Analysis of Gene Length in the Human Genome](https://www.frontiersin.org/articles/10.3389/fgene.2021.559998/full)

 ### We can handle such a gene-level bias by calibrating a better null model before enrichment analysis